MarioPaerle/MarioPaerle/README.md

 My AI interest (for now) is mostly focused around modern architectures and limits of deep learning.

-I recentely joined the OpenAI Parameter Golf competition: https://github.com/openai/parameter-golf, appearing on the official leaderboard, and am planning to engage in more competitions soon, like ARC-AGI and Keller Jordan's Modded Nano GPTm
+I recentely joined the OpenAI Parameter Golf competition: https://github.com/openai/parameter-golf, appearing on the official leaderboard, and am planning to engage in more competitions soon, like ARC-AGI and Keller Jordan's Modded Nano GPT.

 You can find some of my music productions on my YT Channels :  https://youtube.com/@paerle?si=clJf-T2GauficDA2